MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 ---
 # Add users to the Dynamics 365 Remote Assist model-driven app

-Learn how to add users so they can access the model-driven app.
+Learn how to add users so they can access the model-driven app and related features from the client app.
 Once users have access, they will have the ability to:

 * Use the Remote Assist client app on HoloLens or Mobile to [capture and view asset data](./asset-capture-overview.md)
 * Create and share [One-time call links](./one-time-call.md)